KThompso/avs/README.md

 Install
 -------

-This library is provided as an unmanaged SalesForce package.
+This tool is provided as an unmanaged SalesForce package.

 Clone this repository and deploy the `src` directory to your SalesForce org.
 E.g. using the [Force CLI tool][force-cli]:

 ```Bash
 $ git clone https://github.com/KThompso/avs.git